enso-org/hiring/people/product-manager.md

 Avoid [the confidence gap](https://www.forbes.com/sites/womensmedia/2014/04/28/act-now-to-shrink-the-confidence-gap/).
 You don't have to match _all_ of the skills above to apply!

-## About Luna
+## About Enso
-Luna is an award-winning general-purpose programming language and data-science platform, selected by NASA and Singularity University as a technology with the potential to impact the lives of one-billion people worldwide.
+Enso is an award-winning general-purpose programming language and data-science platform, selected by NASA and Singularity University as a technology with the potential to impact the lives of one-billion people worldwide.
 It spans the entire stack, from high-level visualisation and communication, to the